 On Andaman Natural Rock formations Neil Island, the Natural Bridge Rock Formation is another well-liked tourist destination.
 This unusual rock formation, which resembles a natural bridge, was sculpted throughout time by the erosive force of the waves and tides.
 Visitors can cross the bridge and take in the breathtaking coastal views by walking across it.

+The natural rock bridge serves as a symbol of Neil Island's natural beauty and draws tourists from around the world.
 The Elephant Rock and the Peacock Rock, both of which are situated on the western coast of the island, are two other noteworthy rock formations on Neil Island.
 These formations, which bear names based on their shapes, give tourists a special view of the island's natural splendor.

 Conclusion